Zamiell/stardew-valley/Min-Max_Guide.md

 * Fish until you have enough fish to sell to get up to 1,800g.
 (Continue using minimum casts.)
 * Destroy the Training Rod and buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) from Willy for 1,800g.
 Also, buy as much [Bait](https://stardewvalleywiki.com/Bait_(item)) as possible (5g each) and equip it on the new rod.
 (All you need is around 25 bait or so to last the rest of the day.)
 * Fish until 2 AM.
 With the Fiberglass Rod, use maximum casts.
 Pass out at the docks.
+  * Before passing out, leave all of the fish in the chest.
+(We will sell them to Willy tomorrow.)
 * At the end of the day, you should get:
   * Fishing 0 --> 3/4